Chicago - But With Big, Big Guns

 "I really don't understand why they hate us so much," a French navigator told me as we took off for Zagreb.
 "I'm tired of the attacks we get from both sides.
 It's not my war.
 I'd never heard of these places till a few months ago.
 Now they think we're pro-Serb or pro-Croat or that we should be fighting for one side or the other.
 I feel really, really sorry for the people of Sarajevo and all the refugees.
 But actually I think we'll all be very glad to go home.
 I'd like to continue doing aid flights to Ethiopia and Kurdistan.
 There, people were pleased to see us: actually said thank-you."

-On board another plane, just ahead of us, was the little girl, one of many, who was being evacuated for treatment in the West.
+On board another plane, just ahead of us, was the little girl, one of many, who was being evacuated for treatment.

 "Is she Muslim or Croat or what?" asked an American journalist.